Valentine's Day Hits Different When You're Married

 Or emotionally unavailable in ways he may not even recognise.

-It’s hard to name that grief because nothing is catastrophically wrong.
+It’s difficult to name that grief because nothing is catastrophically wrong.

 But something is missing.

-And Valentine’s Day has a way of tapping that tender place.
+And Valentine’s Day has a way of touching that tender place.

 The ache is information.